-- Avoid contact sports: To maintain social distancing, choose sports that don’t require a lot of close contact and do not have a lot of shared equipment.
+- Avoid contact sports: To maintain social distancing, choose sports that don’t require a lot of close contacts and do not have a lot of shared equipment.

-- Keep as much distance as possible: Many sports and recreational activities can make you breath faster and harder, and droplets from breathing or coughing will spread further than normal.
-The BC CDC suggest you choose sports that don’t require close contact with others.
+- Keep as much distance as possible: Many sports and recreational activities can make you breathe faster and harder, and droplets from breathing or coughing will spread further than normal.
+The BC CDC suggests you choose sports that don’t require close contact with others.

 - Keep hand sanitizer close by and remember to sanitize your hands before and after playing.